-Your Nautique features a port and starboard fuel fill cap.
-You may fill from either side.
+There is a fuel fill on the port and starboard side for added convenience.
 Remove the slotted fuel fill cap to put gas in the boat.
 There is a special "key" for this cap.
 Use caution when fueling your boat.
 Never fuel your boat unattended.
 Use care to avoid being splashed by fuel, or spilling fuel.